LumitoLuma/docs/README.md

 There are two ways:

-1. Go to https://docs.lumto.net/ and click on the pencil icon at the beginning of the page you want to modify.
+1. Go to https://docs.lumito.net/ and click on the pencil icon at the beginning of the page you want to modify.
 2. Browse this repo for the file that you want to edit.

 Remember that you'll need to Fork->Make changes->Open a PR to contribute.

 Finally, remember that this project is licensed under the MIT license, available in the [LICENSE](https://github.com/LumitoLuma/docs/blob/master/LICENSE) file.
+<br><br>
 **© 2021, Lumito**